-In order to establish the relationship between governance and foreign direct investment flows into the eastern Africa region, and also fix heteroscedasticity problems the study employed a GLS model as presented below.
+also fix heteroscedasticity problems the study employed a GLS model as presented below.

-4.9.1 Relationship between FDI and Government Effectiveness
+4.9.1.
+Relationship between FDI and government effectiveness

-As shown by model 1 in table 11, GLS regression between foreign direct investment inflows and Government effectiveness was run and the results indicate [Wald $\chi^2(2) = 0.03$ , p = 0.9837] which is not significant at 0.05 level.
-The coefficient of determination ( $R^2 = 0.0132$ ) shows that Government effectiveness was able to explain just about 1 per cent of FDI variations, which is an extremely week relationship.
-The coefficients of Government effectiveness indicate a positive and non-significant relationship (23.0778, p = 0.856).
+As shown by model 1 in Table 10, GLS regression between foreign direct investment inflows and Government effectiveness was run and the results indicate (Wald χ^2 [2] = 0.03, P = 0.9837]) which is not significant at 0.05 level.
+The coefficient of determination (R2 = 0.0132) shows that Government effectiveness was able to explain just about 1% of FDI variations, which is an extremely week relationship.
+The coefficients of Government effectiveness indicate a positive and non-significant relationship (23.0778, P = 0.856).
 Therefore, the study concludes that Government effectiveness on its own does not significantly influence the flow of foreign direct investments into the eastern Africa region.
 Equation 2, was thus fitted.